Trane XR13 Central Air Conditioner

 Overview of the XR13

-The Trane XR13 model comes with features such as the Climatuff® Compressor, the Spine Fin® Outdoor Coil, and sound insulator.
-Baked-on powder paint helps resist rusting of the body while the DuraTuff® non-corrosive basepan takes the worry out of rusting bases.
+Trane's XR13 is an Energy star rated air conditioner with a Seasonal Energy Efficiency Ratio (SEER) rating of up to 14.50.
+The Trane XR13 model comes with features such as the Climatuff® Compressor, the Spine Fin® Outdoor Coil, and a sound insulator on select models.
+The integrated fan system also helps with sound reduction, as well as performance enhancement.
+Baked-on powder paint helps prevent rusting of the body while the DuraTuff® non-corrosive basepan is impervious to rust, warping or cracking.
+XR13 home air conditioners use the environmentally friendly R410-A refrigerant.

 Date created: 2014-06-20